Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

     print(list_response)
 ```

-### Delete a sent share invitation
+### Delete Sent Share Invitation

-**NEW** An individual sent share invitation can be deleted by the data provider to stop sharing their data with the specific data consumer to whom the invitation was addressed.
+An individual sent share invitation can be deleted by the data provider to stop sharing their data with the specific data consumer to whom the invitation was addressed.

 ```python Snippet:delete_a_sent_share_invitation
 import os, uuid, json